-Last updated in October 2017
+Last updated in October 2018

-In 2003, German was introduced as a major course of study at the National University of Laos (NUOL) in Vientiane (leading to a Bachelor’s degree with a specialisation in tourism).
-The Goethe-Institut in Bangkok is supporting further training for teachers, while the DAAD in Hanoi includes Lao students in its programmes.
+In 2003, German was introduced as a major course of study at the National University of Laos (NUoL) in Vientiane (leading to a Bachelor’s degree with a specialisation in tourism).
+The Goethe-Institut in Bangkok provides support in the form of further training for teachers, while the German Academic Exchange Service in Hanoi includes Lao students in its programmes.
 Seven cooperation arrangements between German universities and statutory bodies and Lao partners also contribute to cultural exchange.
-Long-standing cooperative relationships exist between the University of Siegen and the NUOL, with the aim of establishing courses in English in the fields of engineering and hydraulic engineering.
-Worthy of mention here is the highly successful Master’s programme in Environmental Engineering and Management introduced at the NUOL in 2006.
-In addition, the University of Siegen advises senior officials in the NUOL’s Faculty of Engineering.
+Long-standing cooperative relationships exist between the University of Siegen and the NUoL, with the aim of establishing courses in English in the fields of engineering and hydraulic engineering.
+Particular mention should be made of the highly successful Master’s programme in Environmental Engineering and Management introduced at the NUoL in 2006.
+In addition, the University of Siegen advises senior university management in the NUoL’s Faculty of Engineering.

 The NUoL’s Faculty of Forestry is a partner in a multilateral university cooperation project aimed at developing an English-language Master’s programme in International Tropical Forestry at the Vietnam National University of Forestry in Xuan Mai.
 The German partners are the University of Göttingen and the Technische Universität Dresden.
 Priority admission is given to students from Laos, Cambodia, Myanmar and Viet Nam.